-After launch, SpaceX plans to land the Starship at LZ-1 at CCAFS.
-The Starship would land vertically on the pad (Figure 2-3) and would go into an automatic safing sequence that would vent any remaining liquid oxygen or methane.
+After launch, SpaceX would land the Starship at LC-39A, LZ-1 at CCAFS, or downrange on a droneship, depending on the specific requirements of the mission, including launch trajectories, weather, payload requirements, etc. The Starship would land vertically on the pad (Figure 2-3) and would go into an automatic safing sequence that would vent any remaining liquid oxygen or methane.
 After the vehicle is in a safe state, a mobile hydraulic lift would raise Starship onto a transporter, similar to the current transporter used for Falcon.
-The Starship would be transported from the landing pad back to LC-39A or to one of the locations described above for refurbishment.
+The Starship would be transported from the landing area back to the launch mount at LC-39A or to one of the locations described above for refurbishment.
 SpaceX's proposed action includes the construction of a landing pad for Starship land landings within the LC-39A boundary.
 Proposed land use changes to the KSC Master Plan may be accomplished through KSC's land use amendment process or evaluated as part of the current KSC Master Plan update.
-Any proposed amendments to KSC land use to support the land landings of Starship at LC-39A may require additional evaluation and analysis to fully assess the potential impacts to KSC programs, operations and resources.
+Prior to implementation of the Starship/Super Heavy, additional analyses would be performed for each landing location to ascertain flight safety risks to KSC and CCAFS programs, facilities, personnel and operations.
 These additional evaluations will occur as the Starship vehicle matures.
-Starship would use the droneship (located no closer than 5 nautical miles (nm) off the coast) as contingency landing location.
+Starship would use the droneship (located no closer than 5 nautical miles (nm) off the coast) as a contingency landing location.